Jeremy A. Herschaft

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (“MERT”).

-Jeremy Herschaft represents publicly traded and privately owned companies in all phases of international corporate litigation, arbitration, and commercial counseling, with particular emphasis on the global marine and energy industries.
-He has over a decade of experience in managing complex legal matters, including:
+Jeremy Herschaft represents publicly traded and privately owned companies in all phases of complex litigation, arbitration, and commercial counseling, with particular emphasis on the global marine and energy industries.
+He has over thirteen years of experience in managing contentious legal matters in three of the world’s busiest maritime locations (New Orleans, New York, and Houston), including:

 - General litigation and counseling on behalf of domestic and foreign corporate interests

-- Commercial negotiations and dispute resolutions involving charter party, service contract, and other transportation-related agreements
+- International commercial negotiations and cross-border dispute resolutions involving charter party, service contract, and other transportation-related agreements

 - Chapter 15 maritime insolvencies